josephrooks/Recipedia/README.md

 The correspondence between flag bit positions and specific recipe names was established by cross-referencing known-cooked save states against the item ID sequence, then verified by diffing save states before and after cooking individual recipes.

-Not all 50 recipes required for the achievement have been explicitly confirmed yet, but the pattern seems to hold for the dozen or so I have tested.
+Not all 50 recipes required for the achievement have been explicitly confirmed yet, but the pattern seems to hold for the dozen or so I have tested one by one.

 ### Notes